asokolsky/asokolsky.github.io/proxmox/lxc-prusalink.md

 ## Passthrough USB Webcam Device(s) to the LXC Container

-### Preparing the Proxmox Node Device(s)
+### Prepare the Proxmox Node Device(s)

-Identify the USB device associated with the webcam.
-On the proxmox host:
+Identify the USB device associated with the webcam on the proxmox host:
 ```
 root@suprox:~# lsusb
 Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub